-- A. The retailer sells the same or substantially similar line of products as the person located in this State and does so using an identical or substantially similar name, trade name, or trademark as the person located in this State; and - B. The retailer provides a commission or other consideration to the person located in this State based upon the sale of tangible personal property by the retailer.
+A. The retailer sells the same or substantially similar line of products as the person located in this State and does so using an identical or substantially similar name, trade name, or trademark as the person located in this State; and

+B. The retailer provides a commission or other consideration to the person located in this State based upon the sale of tangible personal property by the retailer.
 See 35 ILCS 105/2(1.2).

 These provisions only apply if the cumulative gross receipts from sales of tangible personal property by the retailer to customers in this State under all such contracts exceed \$10,000 during the preceding 4 quarterly periods.
 Please note that in Performance Mktg.
 Ass'n, Inc. v.
 Hamer, 998 N.E.
-2d 54 (2013) the Illinois Supreme Court struck down 35 ILCS 105/2(1.1) and 35 ILCS 110/2(1.1), a "click-thru nexus provision" enacted in 2011, but the above referenced provisions in 35 ILCS 105/2(1.2) remain good law.
+2d 54 (2013) the Illinois Supreme Court struck down 35 ILCS 105/2(1.1) and 35 ILCS 110/2(1.1), a "click-thru nexus provision" enacted in 2011.
+However, new provisions became effective January 1, 2015.
+The following provisions address the court's concerns in Performance Mktg.
+Ass'n, Inc. v.
+Hamer, 998 N.E.
+2d 54 (2013).